ADumbDoor/cecs-326-lab-threads/README.md

 ## Assignment Description

-Read the documentation for `pthread_cancel` by typing `man pthread_cancel` on the Linux command line.
-Using this information and the model provided in [threads.c](threads.c), write a program where the initial (main) thread creates a second thread.
-The main thread should read input from the keyboard, waiting until the user presses the Enter key.
-At that point, it should kill off the second thread and print out a message reporting that it has done so.
-Meanwhile, the second thread should be in an infinite loop, each time around sleeping 3 seconds and then printing out a message.
-Once the enter key has been pressed, the main thread should wait for 5 seconds to demonstrate that the second thread has been successfully killed and then exit.
+Posix systems have a powerful tool for us to use called pthreads.
+These allow us to do multithreading very easily.
+I've given you three text files, and one C file.
+Please use this information and the model provided in [threads.c](threads.c), write a program where the initial (main) thread creates three threads, and has each of those threads read from one of the three given text files ([File1.txt](File1.txt), [File2.txt](File2.txt), [File3.txt](File3.txt)).
+Then, have each thread output the entire contents of each file to the main output.
+This should all happen simultaneously.
+If the output looks a little funny, that's okay.

 This program should be coded in C, using the [gcc C compiler](https://gcc.gnu.org/) on POSIX (i.e. Linux or MacOS) systems.

 Answer the following questions in a long-form comment at the top of your code:

-1. Explain what `pthread` is doing in this program.
-Be specific.
+1. Explain what the pthreads are doing in this program
-2. Explain why the sleeping thread can print its periodic messages while the main thread is waiting for keyboard input.
+2. Explain the advantage of using multiple pthreads as opposed to one single thread when doing file I/O
+3. Explain why the output looks the way that it looks.

 ### Tips